SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/06-Homework.md

 - **Arriving at {stopName}**

-Clicking the buttons successfully will cycle through the entire schedule.
+The program will cycle through the entire schedule infinitely if you keep clicking the buttons.

 If any invalid data is received, show "**Error**" inside the info box and **disable** both buttons.